Querz/mcaselector/README.md

 | Beta 1.3 - 1.12.2 | 100 - 1343  | Yes       |
 | 1.13 - 1.13.2     | 1444 - 1631 | Yes       |
 | 1.14              | 1901 - ?    | Yes       |

 ---
-## Translation
-The UI language of the MCA Selector can be dynamically changed in the settings.
-The following languages are available:

-* English (UK)
-* German (Germany)
-* Chinese (China) (thanks to [@LovesAsuna](https://github.com/LovesAsuna) for translating)
-* Czech (Czech Republic) (thanks to [@mkyral](https://github.com/mkyral) for translating)

-If you would like to contribute a translation, you can find the language files in [resources/lang/](https://github.com/Querz/mcaselector/tree/master/src/main/resources/lang).
-The files are automatically detected and shown in the settings drowdown menu once they are placed in this folder.

----
 ## Headless mode